CTXS (Citrix Systems Inc.): Time to Pay Attention? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 5 different market analysts.
+The company has 5 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $1.27 for the current quarter, with a high estimate of $1.42 and a low estimate of $1.08, while EPS last year was $1.2.
 The consensus estimate for the next quarter is $1.5, with high estimates of $1.63 and low estimates of $1.42.

 Analysts are recommending an EPS of between $5.92 and $5.05 for the fiscal current year, implying an average EPS of $5.35.
 EPS for the following year is $5.86, with 6 analysts recommending between $6.79 and $5.31.